LifeArc/py_perceptabat_cv/README.md

 ## Authors
 * This script was written by **Aretas Gaspariunas** (aretas.gaspariunas@lifearc.org or aretasgasp@gmail.com).
 Have a question?
 You can always ask and I can always ignore.

-todo: add argparse for CLI argument parsing, add unit tests, pka training, test logp training, add Windows support
+todo: add pKa and GALAS training support, add Windows support